lmnleaf/github-getting-started-guides/ghec/EDUs/edu-quickstart-enterprise-setup.md

   <br>

   - **To invite an existing organization to join the Entperprise, go to:**
-    - _Enterprise &rarr; Organizations &rarr; Invite Organization (button in the upper right corner)_
+    - _Enterprise &rarr; Organizations &rarr; Invite Organization (upper right corner)_
   - **If the team needs a new organization, go to:**
-    - _Enterprise &rarr; Organizations &rarr; New Organization (button in the upper right corner)_
+    - _Enterprise &rarr; Organizations &rarr; New Organization (upper right corner)_

   # <Line>

   - **Info:**
     - This organization will be used by your GitHub Admin/Management team, i.e., a central IT team that will manage the GitHub Enterprise and administer GitHub as a Service for the rest of your EDU community.
-This team may already have an existing GitHub organization.
+    - This team may already have an existing GitHub organization.
 If so, that organization can be moved into the enterprise.
 Otherwise, you can create a new organization.

   # <Line>

   - **Best Practice**
-    - Review this doc before inviting an organization into your enterprise: LINK TO DOC
+    - Review this doc before inviting an organization into your enterprise: [Inviting an Existing GitHub Organization into a GitHub Enterprise](https://github.com/lmnleaf/github-getting-started-guides/blob/main/ghec/inviting-organization-into-enterprise.md)

   # <Line>